-Every state has different meal and rest break requirements — and every violation has a price.
+Meal and rest break rules change at every state line — and violations have a price.
 Find your state, know your exposure, and build the records that protect you.

 The tools and guides your peers use most — California meal penalty calculator, attestation templates, and PAGA guidance.